 How lucky to live this life.
 How lucky to have survived.
 How lucky to have learned to love…not only others, but myself.
 Today, I celebrate that.

 Art started this morning after my morning pages live; then finished this afternoon once the bottom layers dried.
+A page from my new journalI finished this painting, first canvas done in a long time

 An update on my current journaling and sketchbook setup!